 When sending a notification, always add an expiry for the notifications.
 If you don’t user may receive all the notification at once when he logins to the browser after a long time.
 The expiry time is a unique feature available in web push notifications, so make full use of it.
 Consider a scenario when you send a notification regarding an offer.
 However, the user receives the notification after the offer has expired.
 The user will feel that you didn’t update him on time and so he missed the offer and may unsubscribe.
 If you put an expiry date on the notification, the notification will automatically get expired and the user will not receive the same after the expiry date.

 If your business local.
 If yes, then it is better to send a notification in the local language.
 You have used local language in subscription opt-in but while sending a notification, you are using another language.
 The subscriber will not be able to relate to the notification you send and may unsubscribe.

 You can do AB testing of your push notification.
-With AB testing you will know what types of notifications are more favored by different customer segment.
+With AB testing you will know what types of notifications are more favored by different customer segments.
 AB testing will help to test different attributes of the Push Notification and finding the winner.